“EFR is a unique tool, that enables us, as professionals, to optimize our care records and thus to provide good, safe healthcare services.”

 “The idea behind the SAF (Fertility Automation Foundation) is that a group of professionals, made up of biologists, as well as gynecologists working in reproductive medicine, develop an electronic patient record together to improve reproductive medicine care.
 The EFR has been developed for and by users and the SAF is in charge of bringing users together in groups.
 That’s done on both the lab and the clinic sides.
 Professionals come together and discuss their needs and new ideas, including improvement points, so as to develop a new and improved EFR version.

-The SAF’s task is to take stock of those needs and new ideas, to prioritize them, and then process them together with our partner, Stb.
+The SAF’s task is to take stock of those needs and new ideas, to prioritize them, and then process them together with our partner, Stb Care.
 It’s a unique tool that enables us, as professionals, to optimize our care records and thus to provide good, safe healthcare services.
 We can also do scientific research with it because the EFR lets us record all the necessary information, but we can also use it for reports, to make our work transparent, to make our quality transparent for third parties such as health insurance providers or patients.
 But ultimately, it also enables us to mutually benchmark our quality, comparing results among ourselves, both nationally and internationally, in order to improve our quality.”

 Dr. Monique Mochtar – Gynecologist at AMC